 What is adrenoleukodystrophy?

-Boys with cerebral adrenoleukodystrophy usually begin showing symptoms between the ages of 4 and 10.
+Boys with CALD usually begin showing symptoms between ages 4 and 10.
 The most common symptoms include:

 - behavioral problems

 - withdrawal or aggression

 As the condition progresses, other signs and symptoms of CALD may include:

 - difficulty swallowing

 Without treatment, CALD can progress rapidly, typically leading to a vegetative state or death within a few years.

 CALD is caused by a mutation in the ABCD1 gene on the X chromosome.
 Because a female has two X chromosomes, if she inherits the faulty gene, then she still has another X chromosome to offset the mutation.
 However, because males only have one X chromosome, the gene abnormality causes the disease.